 - Troy McIntosh, senior director of diversity and inclusion, U.S. Cellular

 - Sharon Lawrence, vice president of talent management and organization development, NorthShore University HealthSystem

 - Henry Jones, director of talent acquisition, Conagra Brands

-Sharon Lawrence shared NorthShore’s success with a leadership council to increase communication around the topic, using qualitative data to move the D&I needle.
-Both Troy McIntosh and Henry Jones shared how their companies are looking at quantitative data to gauge impact and success.
+Sharon shared NorthShore’s success with a leadership council to increase communication around the topic, using qualitative data to move the D&I needle.
+Both Troy and Henry shared how their companies are looking at quantitative data to gauge impact and success.

 At Advanced Resources, we feel that hosting these thought leadership panels is an important way to do our part to bring light to topics that are critical to our clients.
-If you are interested in attending future events, reach out to our team today.
+If you are interested in attending future events, visit our Events page for upcoming information or reach out to your Advanced Resources representative.